sst/sst/packages/cli/README.md

 ### `remove [stack]`

 Remove all your stacks and all of their resources from AWS.
 Or optionally remove a specific stack.
+Also removes the debug stack that might've been deployed along with `sst start`.

 ### `add-cdk [packages..]`